helpsdan/helpsdan/README.md

 <h3> 🧑🏻‍💻 About Me </h3>

-- I aim to create a Technology School for help people to find his first job on IT
+<h4>I'm a <strong>Software Engineer</strong> from São Paulo, Brazil.
+I aim to create a Tech-school to help people in finding their first job on IT.</h4>
-- I have been spent the last 5 years working with IT
+I have been spent the last 5 years working with IT mostly in finance area with payment companies and card machines.
+Trying help people, I've created a channel called Devnaweb where I'm doing livestreams about programming and tecnology.
+My aim is to create a Tech-school to help people in finding their first job.
-- I have a degree in Analysis and Software Development.
-- I’m currently working on as a Javascript Backend Developer at [Stone.co](https://www.stone.co/). **Project Ton**
+I have a degree in Analysis and Systems Development and I'm starting a MBA in Devops Engineering.
+In addiction, I'm currently working on as Developer Software Engineer at [Stone.co](https://www.stone.co/). **Project Ton**

 <h3>⚙️ Specialties</h3>